msclarissawhite/localhappenings-v2/ORGANIZER_QUICKSTART_GUIDE.md

 - ✅ **Instant publishing** – no waiting for approval
 - ✅ **Instant edits** – changes go live immediately
 - ✅ **Trust badge** – families see you're an established organizer

+### **Building Your Reputation with Attendee Feedback**

+After your events end, attendees can provide feedback about the accuracy of your event listing.
+This feedback helps you improve future listings and can expedite your path to verification.

+**What Attendees Rate:**

+When someone views a past event, they can submit a quick 5-question feedback form:
+- Did they attend the event?
+- How accurate was the listing information?
+(1-5 stars)
+- What was helpful in the listing?
+- What was inaccurate or missing?
+- Additional comments

+**How Feedback Helps You:**

+- **Verification Priority:** Organizers with high accuracy ratings (4.5+ stars) and multiple feedback responses are prioritized for verification
+- **Improve Your Listings:** Learn what information families find most helpful and what details need clarification
+- **Build Trust:** Events with positive feedback show trust signals (star ratings) on event cards, encouraging more families to attend

+**Feedback is Visible to Admins Only:** Your feedback scores and individual responses are only visible in the admin dashboard.
+They're used to make verification decisions and help you improve, not to publicly shame or criticize.

+**How to Get Good Feedback:**

+1. **Be Accurate:** Ensure all details (time, location, cost, accessibility) match the actual event
+2. **Be Complete:** Fill out accessibility fields thoroughly – "Unknown" is okay, but confirmed details are better
+3. **Update When Things Change:** If the venue changes or new accessibility features are added, edit your event listing
+4. **Communicate Clearly:** Use the description field to set accurate expectations about what families will experience

+**Recommended Verification Threshold:** Most organizers who achieve 4.5+ average accuracy with 10+ feedback responses across at least 3 events are eligible for verification.
+This shows consistent quality and reliability.

 ---